Your web browser is out of date

 Sunday Possible Ministry Hours

-Residents serve with their ministry teams for 10 hours a week.
-Each Resident has a primary ministry team that they serve with, although there are also opportunities to learn from other teams.
-You can specialize in any area, from Student Ministry to Pastoral Care to Worship.
-Besides doing impactful ministry work, Residents also receive coaching and development from others on the team.
+Residents serve with their ministry teams 20 hours a week.
+Each Resident has a ministry team that they serve with during the Institute, although there are many opportunities to learn from other teams on our staff throughout the year.
+There are many different ministry teams to serve with during the Institute, from Student Ministry to Pastoral Care to Worship.
+Besides doing impactful ministry work, Residents also receive coaching and development from those on their ministry team and the Institute team.

 Residency FAQ